 519 fMOST average atlas, which shares intensity, modality, and morphological characteris-

 520 tics.
-This allows us to use standard, intensity-based alignment68 in ANTsX to perform
+This allows us to leverage standard, intensity-based registration functionality available68 in ANTsX to perform

 521 this alignment.
-Transforms are then concatenated to the original fMOST image to
+Transformations are then concatenated to the original fMOST image to

 522 move it into the AllenCCFv3 space using ants.apply_transforms(...).